-(B) These changes are primarily the result of foreign currency fluctuations with respect to our Bell Canada and LIV portfolios.

-- (C) These changes are primarily a result of the volume of sales of real estate securities.
+- (B) These changes are primarily the result of foreign currency fluctuations with respect to our Bell Canada and LIV portfolios, offset by the sale of certain properties and the termination of a lease. - (C) These changes are primarily a result of the volume of sales of real estate $% \left( {{\boldsymbol{x}{i}}} \right)$ securities.
 Sales of real estate securities are based on a number of factors including credit, asset type and industry and can be expected to increase or decrease from time to time.
-Periodic fluctuations in the volume of sales of securities is dependent upon, among other things, management's assessment of credit risk, asset concentration, portfolio balance and other factors. - (D) The increases in general and administrative expense are primarily a result of our increased size resulting from our equity issuances during this period. - (E) The increase in management fees is a result of our increased size resulting from our equity issuances during this period.
-The increase in incentive compensation is primarily a result of our increased earnings. - (F) The increase in earnings from unconsolidated subsidiaries is primarily a result of our acquisition of an interest in an LLC which owns a portfolio of real estate related loans and of an interest in an LLC which owns a portfolio of convenience and retail gas stores.
+Periodic fluctuations in the volume of sales of securities is dependent upon, among other things, management's assessment of credit risk, asset concentration, portfolio balance and other factors.

+- (D) The increases in general and administrative expense are primarily a result of our increased size resulting from our equity issuances during this period. - (E) The increase in management fees is a result of our increased size resulting from our equity issuances during this period.
+The increase in incentive compensation for the six month period is primarily a result of our increased earnings.
+The decrease for the quarter is related to the loss on the sale of five properties in our LIV portfolio. - (F) The increase in earnings from unconsolidated subsidiaries is primarily a result of our acquisition of an interest in an LLC which owns a portfolio of real estate related loans and of an interest in an LLC which owns a portfolio of convenience and retail gas stores.